swamiiyer/swamiiyer.github.io/_pages/cs210/course_info.md

 #### Excused Absence and Makeup Exam

-You must provide an appropriate letter from the [Dean of Students](https://cm.maxient.com/reportingform.php?UMassBoston&layout_id=24) if:
+You must provide appropriate documentation if:

-- You could not attend a lecture or discussion and want your absence to be excused.
+- You could/will not attend a lecture or discussion and want your absence to be excused.
 - You were/are unable to take an exam on the scheduled date and want to arrange a makeup exam.

+The documentation must be a letter from the [Dean of Students](https://cm.maxient.com/reportingform.php?UMassBoston&layout_id=24) if the type of your absence is among those listed on their website.
+For other types of absences, the supporting documentation must be shared with me directly.

 #### Collaboration

 Click [here](collaboration.html) for the collaboration policy and the penalties for infractions of the policy.